ERC gives Western Visayas power consumers relief from increased May bills

 “Without a government program to manage this staggered payment, extending such a provision is challenging,” Lapore said, noting the potential need for another bank loan to sustain operations.

-Domingo Santiago of Negros Occidental Electric Cooperative (NONECO) and Dorothy Evangelista of Northern Negros Electric Cooperative (NONECO) echoed Lapore’s concerns.
+Domingo Santiago of Negros Occidental Electric Cooperative (NOCECO) and Dorothy Evangelista of Northern Negros Electric Cooperative (NONECO) echoed Lapore’s concerns.

 Colingan urged the national government to provide a power subsidy to alleviate the burden on consumers, noting that recent power rate increases in Western Visayas, averaging P2 to P3 per kilowatt-hour (kWh), are due to uncontrollable circumstances.